-Students with a cumulative and semester GPA of 3.000 or better are considered in good academic standing.
-Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be allowed to earn the certificate and would be terminated from the program.
+Students must earn a cumulative GPA of 3.000 to be eligible to earn the certificate.
+Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be eligible to earn the certificate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.